Temporal Paradoxes in live-action TV.

 - Narrowly averted in the episodes "Past Tense I & II", where-in Sisko successfully impersonates a historical figure after the man is killed (saving Sisko's life no less) before he can make the Heroic Sacrifice for which history remembers him.
 That Sisko bears an uncanny resemblance to historical record of the man's appearance becomes something of a Brick Joke in later episodes.

 - Deep Space Nine had plenty of other time-travel episodes, mainly due to the presence and involvement of the Wormhole Aliens/Prophets of Bajor who existed outside of time preventing any danger from a paradox.
-The hand-wave itself is even lampshaded in the resolution of "Accession"
+In the resolution of "Accession", the hand-wave itself is even lampshaded ("the Prophets work in mysterious ways")